dmytro108/itsynd/week7-Kubernetes/task1/docs/solution.md

   timeout: 1800
 ```
 ### Static content
 The application has a static content which should be served by Nginx.
 I use a persistent volume to store the static content and mount it to the Nginx container.
 The content is automaticaly deploying from a github repositaryby by a [Job `static-assets-init`](digitalocean/helm/django-app/templates/job-content-update.yaml) and is regulay updating with a CronJob `static-assets-update`.
 The initial Job, updating CronJob and the Nginx pod share the same persistent volume.
+The Nginx configuration is defined in the ConfigMap and mounted to the Nginx container.

 ### Dynamic Ingress routing
-I use Helm `range` loop to generate Ingress paths for each application service defined in the [values.yaml]((digitalocean/helm/django-app/values.yaml).
+I use Helm `range` loop to generate Ingress paths for each application service defined in the [values.yaml](digitalocean/helm/django-app/values.yaml).
 The [Ingress template](digitalocean/helm/django-app/templates/ingress-app.yaml) looks like:
 ```yaml
   rules:
     - host: {{ .Values.Config.host }}